JeovaniMartinez/Android-Utils/docs/configuration/firebase-crashlytics.md

 :::

-The library can register some recoverable error streams in Firebase Crashlytics, for this it is necessary to assign the crashlytics instance to the library, this must be done in in the `onCreate()` of the singleton or main activity, taking into account that the app that implements the library must have Firebase Crashlytics configured.
+The library can register some recoverable error streams in Firebase Crashlytics, for this it is necessary to assign the crashlytics instance to the library, this must be done in the `onCreate()` of the singleton or main activity.

 To enable recoverable errors register:
 ```kotlin